February 7, 2021

 January 15, 2021

 I am excited to receive a CAREER award from the National Science Foundation to study the impact of educational technologies on school children's privacy.
+Our CS department has posted a great summary story on the grant here.

 December 29, 2020